Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: HAUSDORFF APPROXIMATION PLANNER FRAMEWORK

 \section{HAUSDORFF APPROXIMATION PLANNER FRAMEWORK}

-In this section we detail the HAP framework which consists of an offline pre-computation stage (Figs.~\ref{fig:offline_grid}-\subref*{fig:offline_edges_subspace}), and an online planning stage (Fig.~\ref{fig:online_scenario}).
+In this section we detail the HAP framework which consists of an offline pre-computation stage, and an online planning stage, see Fig.~\ref{fig:flowchart}.
 In the pre-computation stage the map(s) $\{\theta^i\}_{i=1}^K$ and corresponding task space decompositions are generated as detailed in Sections~\ref{sec:task-space_decomp}~and~\ref{sec:egha_comp}.
-Then, during online planning the online tasks are matched to the mapped subspaces, intra-subspace TSPs are solved independently and the final motion is generated for execution.
+Then, during online planning the online tasks are matched to the mapped subspaces, intra-subspace TSPs are solved independently, and the final motion is generated for execution.
 These online stages are described in Section~\ref{sec:task_seq}.